Totsukawaii/writeup-on-scorm-cheat/README.md

 ## Bonus challenge

-Try manipulate Javascript to get an absurd score for your quiz like 999 or something.
+Try manipulating Javascript to get an absurd score for your quiz like 999 or something.
 JK don't do it you'll get banned.